levand/immuconf/README.md

 Values may also specify a *default*, using the `immuconf/default` reader literal.
-Default values may be overridden without any warning message, but neither with they throw an error if they are *not* overidden.
+Default values may be overridden without any warning message, but will simple resolve to the given value without a warning if they are *not* overidden.

 ```clojure
 {:environment {:cache-size #immuconf/default 32}}
 ```

 ### API

 #### Load